 Upon discovery, the broken slab, which is 12,7 feet (3,9 meters) long, was moved to a private museum and the French Museum of National Antiquities purchased it in 1924.
 It was then kept in a castle. where it collected dust until it was rediscovered in the castle cellar in 2014.
 Only recently have researchers begun to understand the interesting story behind this prehistoric slab.

-The oldest "3D" map in Europe
+The oldest "3D" map of Europe

 In 2017, a group of researchers in Europe began analyzing the engravings on the plate.
-It did so using high-resolution 3D surveys and photogrammetry, a process of analyzing an object through the acquisition of detailed photographs.
+It did so using high-resolution 3D reliefs and photogrammetry, a process of analyzing an object through the acquisition of detailed photographs.
 They found that the plate had all the marks one would expect from one map, like motifs joined by lines.
 They also found that the lines represented a river network and that its creators appeared to have deliberately used a 3D shape to represent a valley.

 The researchers compared the engravings on the plate with elements of the French landscape.
 They concluded that the slab represented an area of approximately 18,6 miles by 13 miles (30 kilometers by 21 km) along the Odet River in western France.